F4455-Kevser/cloud-projects/Project-02-Roman-Numerals-Converter/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Download or clone project definition from `F4455-Kevser` repo on Github

 - Step 2: Create project folder for local public repo on your pc